Carlos Santana Player Props: Pirates vs. Cubs

-Carlos Santana -- with a slugging percentage of .421 in his past 10 games, including two home runs -- will be in action for the Pittsburgh Pirates against the Chicago Cubs, with Marcus Stroman on the hill, on June 15 at 8:05 PM ET.
+The Pittsburgh Pirates, including Carlos Santana and his .513 slugging percentage over his past 10 games, take on starter Drew Smyly and the Chicago Cubs at PNC Park, Monday at 7:05 PM ET.

-In his most recent game, he racked up four RBI (going 2-for-4 with a home run) against the Cubs.
+In his last game, he went 1-for-4 with a double against the Brewers.

 Carlos Santana Game Info & Props vs. the Cubs